arnabs542/interviewpractice/depth-first-search/word-search/word-search-ii.md

     return list(found)
 ```

-Compared to the previous problem, the naive solution introduces an extra factor of $$\small s$$ into the runtime.
+Compared to the previous problem, the naive solution introduces an extra factor of $\small s$ into the runtime.
 By first using a tree to store every single word, we don't need to keep looping through the word list, looking for a specific word each time.
 Instead, we simply perform a dfs search on every cell, and if we happen to build a word that is in the given list, then we add that to the result.

-This allows us to bring the runtime back down to $$\small \mathcal O(m*n*4^{l})$$, same as the previous problem.
+This allows us to bring the runtime back down to $\small \mathcal O(m*n*4^{l})$, same as the previous problem.

 ##### Edge Cases/Traps: